Neuroscience Courses

 233. Neuroscience of Fear.

 Brain structures that control the fear response are shared across humans, mammals, birds, and reptiles.
 These structures have been evolutionally preserved because fear helps to protect us from danger, injury, and death.
 Though the dangers of modern society differ substantially from those of our ancient past, aspects of our primal fear instincts remain.
 Are such emotions merely intrusions from another time or do they still have a function in our consciousness today?
 With a focus on the fear response, we will examine the evolutionary foundations of emotions, how they are displayed, develop over time, and tie into decision-making in our everyday lives.
 We will examine this issue from a multidisciplinary perspective, synthesizing recent work from the fields of biology, psychology, neuroscience, and philosophy.
 Counts as an ancillary course for the neuroscience major.
 Offered abroad in the summer term.
 Prerequisites: BIOL 102 or PSYC 101.
-Also offered as BIOL 233, PSYCH 233.
+Also offered as BIOL 233, PSYC 233.

 288. Introduction to Neuroscience. (with lab)